patemeryfl/react-simple-starter/readme.md

 `npm i -g react-simple-starter` to install the package.

-`simple-react-app folderName` to start the boilerplate into `folderName` folder.
+`react-simple-starter folderName` to start the boilerplate into `folderName` folder.

 ## Project structure